skyflowapi/skyflow-react-js/README.md

   enableCardIcon: true, // Optional, indicates whether card icon should be enabled (only applicable for CARD_NUMBER ElementType).
   format: String, // Optional, format for the element (only applicable currently for EXPIRATION_DATE ElementType).
   enableCopy: false, // Optional, enables the copy icon in collect and reveal elements to copy text to clipboard.
 Defaults to 'false').
+  allowedFileType: string[], // Optional, allowed extensions for the ElementType to be uploaded.
 }
 ```